-Class of licence Description

-a) Provisional Licence A provisional licence may be issued to an applicant for a professional engineer (P.Eng.) licence who has satisfied all of PEO's licensing requirements except for the minimum 12 months of verifiable and acceptable engineering experience in a Canadian jurisdiction, under the supervision of a professional engineer licensed in the jurisdiction in which the work was undertaken.
+Class of licence Description a) Provisional Licence A provisional licence may be issued to an applicant for a professional engineer (P.Eng.) licence who has satisfied all of PEO's licensing requirements except for the minimum 12 months of verifiable and acceptable engineering experience in a Canadian jurisdiction, under the supervision of a professional engineer licensed in the jurisdiction in which the work was undertaken

 b) Limited Licence A limited licence is normally issued to engineering technologists or scientists who by virtue of many years of specialized experience have demonstrated competence in a specific aspect of engineering.
 If that engineering competence is within the scope of professional engineering practice (i.e. impacts on the public), and the individual is an employee, the legislation provides for the issuing of a limited licence covering that aspect of professional engineering practice.

 c) Temporary Licence A temporary licence is issued on a project and discipline basis to engage in the practice of professional engineering for a maximum period of 12 months from approval.
 One does not have to be a citizen of Canada or a permanent resident of Canada to apply for a temporary licence.

 d)

 e)

 f)

 g)

 h)

-j) i) j)
+i) j)

-Reviews and appeals your organization processed in the past yearf) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).
+Reviews and appeals your organization processed in the past year f) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).

-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Provinces USA Other International Unkr Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 0 0 0 1 0 1 Applicants who initiated an appeal of a registration decision 1 0 0 1 0 2 Appeals heard 2 0 0 4 0 6 Registration decisions changed following an appeal 0 0 0 0 0 0
+Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee n/a n/a n/a n/a n/a 0 Applicants who initiated an appeal of a registration decision 1 0 0 3 0 4 Appeals heard 1 0 0 2 0 3 Registration decisions changed following an appeal 0 0 0 0 0